This Is Not True For Software Engineers

 I can confidently say that this is completely wrong, it’s actually the other way around.

-Software engineers are actually still deal with a bunch of people.
+Software engineers are actually still dealing with a bunch of people.
 In fact, we regularly deal with people on a daily basis.
 People that I can think of are the product managers whose the owner of the product the designers responsible for designing the product and the QA who test our code.

 Even if you don’t work closely with them, let’s say you’re a junior developer — you still need to also communicate with other peer engineers.